Gradient Flows for Frame Potentials on the Wasserstein Space: Gradient descent for Probabilistic Frame Potentials

 In what follows, we explore several functionals on the space $P_2(\Rd)$ related to questions in frame theory, starting with the probabilistic frame potential.
-For equal-norm frames restricted to spheres, this potential is sufficient to identify tightness.
-For more general probabilistic frames, we tweak this to a quantity we term the tightness potential.
-We also explore higher-order potentials related to other classes of tight frames.
+For equal-norm frames restricted to spheres, this potential would be sufficient to identify tightness.
+In order to generalize, we tweak the scaled version to a quantity we term the tightness potential.